wlach/orangutan/README.md

     make push

-If you want to use Orangutan with Eideticker, you'll need to install it in /system/xbin.
-Since this directory is normally readonly, you'll need to remount it.
-This can usually be done using something resembling the following procedure (assuming you already have a copy in /data):

-    adb shell su -c 'mount -o remount,rw /dev/block/mmcblk0p1 /system' adb shell su -c 'cp /data/orng /system/xbin/orng'

-Exact instructions may vary depending on the phone you're working with and its partition layout.

 # Kernel support

 Orangutan comes with a Linux kernel module that lets you emulate arbitrary input devices.
-The use of the module is optional.
+This can be useful for using Orangutan with devices which lack a physical touchscreen, for example the pandaboard.
+If you just want to use Orangutan with a normal Android or FirefoxOS device, you shouldn't need to bother with this.

 A guide on how to build kernel modules for binary-only kernels is available at